cindyheqy/cindyheqy/README.md

 - 💞️ I’m looking to collaborate on more advanced data science projects.
 - 📫 How to reach me: qingyihe@uchiago.edu

-Some other projects I am working on:

-Building data infrastructure at Open Spatial Lab, Data Science Institute at UChicago.
+I am now working as community data fellow at the Data Science Institute at UChicago.

-Pesticide Use in Hawai'i

 <!---
 cindyheqy/cindyheqy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.